Python pass Statement

 pass vs Comments

-A comment is ignored by Python, but pass is a real executable statement.
+A comment is ignored by Python entirely, but

 Using pass with if-elif-else